privacycg/CHIPS/README.md

 Note: If this is a first-time request to the third-party with a different partition key, no cookies would be sent.
 In other words, the third-party would get a new identifier for each top-level context.

+#### Algorithm

+Below is an algorithm for attaching `Partitioned` cookies to a request.
+These steps could be added to the algorithm described in [section 5.5 of RFC6265bis](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-07#section-5.5) after the first step.

+For each cookie in the cookie-list do the following:

+1. If the cookie's partition-key is null, skip the following parts of this step.

+1. Let "request-partition-key" be the [site](https://html.spec.whatwg.org/#sites) of the top-level document when the user agent initiated the request.

+    1. If the top-level document's site is in a [First-Party Set](https://github.com/privacycg/first-party-sets) then the request-partition-key is the concatenation of "https://" and the "owner domain" of the site's set.

+1. If the cookie's partition-key is not an exact string match of request-partition-key, then remove that cookie from the cookie-list.

 ### Example usage